ggiammat/mattermost-missed-activity-notifier/README.md

 However, in small teams, with a small messages rate and users that are often offline, important messages could be missed because never notified by Mattermost or due to missed desktop notifications.
 This plugin tries to fill this gap sending email notifications for messages for which Mattermost would never send an email.

-The plugin works by periodically collecting all unread messages for users, excluding messages that should have been already notified by Mattermost or that are in channles that the user explicitly muted, and sending notification emails for the remaining messages (aggregated by team).
+The plugin works by periodically collecting all unread messages for users, excluding messages that should have been already notified by Mattermost or that are in channels that the user explicitly muted, and sending notification emails for the remaining messages (aggregated by team).

 This plugin does not replace the standard Mattermost email notification mechanism, it works in conjunction with it, excluding from its notifications messages that should have been already notified by Mattermost.